Bradbev/flatland/docs/main.md

 * [Decision Log](decisions.md) - why certain decisions were made

 # Next Goal
-- Auto load recursive asset paths
+- Save/restore editor state
 - Create an asset in the editor
-- Create a custom asset editor
+- Path selection dialog
+- Auto load recursive asset paths? (test it)
 - Create a tiny game that does not include the editor package, but does load the created asset
 - Clean everything up and decide on how the lines of separation need to be drawn

+# Done
+- Create a custom asset editor